Pravargav/Amadeus/SAC/sentences/imp.md

 -> The journey itself feels good.

--> The building is quite vast.
+-> The building is quite vast/extensive/grand.

 -> waiting at the ayyapanagar arch.